peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public PeterO.BigInteger Exponent { get; }

 Gets this object's exponent.
-This object's value will be an integer if he exponent is positive or zero.
+This object's value will be an integer if the exponent is positive or zero.

 <b>Returns:</b>